It is a seemingly simple bodily function that can have profound effects on our well being.

 Sleep is essential to our lives.
 We need it to rejuvenate – to repair and revitalize our muscles and soft tissue, to process things we have learned, to regulate our mood and stress levels, and to ward off major medical problems like hypertension and diabetes.

-A lack of sleep can cause irritability, grogginess, poor decision making, impaired memory, weight gain, anxiety, depression, fatigue, and impaired immune system function.
+A lack of sleep can cause irritability, grogginess, poor decision-making, impaired memory, weight gain, anxiety, depression, fatigue, and impaired immune system function.

-Nearly 70% of individuals who are suffering with chronic pain experience sleep difficulties.
+Nearly 70% of individuals who are suffering from chronic pain experience sleep difficulties.
 The most common problems are difficulty falling asleep, waking frequently during the night, receiving few total hours of sleep, and daytime sleepiness.
 The relationship between pain and sleep is complex because not only can these sleep problems be an unpleasant side effect of chronic pain conditions, but they can also cause and intensify our existing pain.

 Most experts recommend a range of seven to nine hours of sleep per night for adults, regardless of age or gender.
 This may seem impossible for people with chronic pain, but there are steps you can take to improve your sleep, which may lead to less pain and lower levels of depression and anxiety.
 The first step is to realize what you do during the day affects how well you will sleep at night.
-Then try to improve your sleep hygiene, which is the process of doing things to establish and maintain sleep habits that enhance sleep, help you fall asleep more quickly, help you sleep more deeply, help you stay asleep, and ultimately help keep you healthy.
+Then, try to improve your sleep hygiene, which is the process of doing things to establish and maintain sleep habits that enhance sleep, help you fall asleep more quickly, help you sleep more deeply, help you stay asleep, and ultimately help keep you healthy.

 Things to try include the following: